CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="SnapshotAPI..updateSnapshot"></a>

 ### SnapshotAPI~updateSnapshot(name, instance_id, safe) ⇒ <code>Promise</code>
-updates a snapshot of a given instance
+updates a snapshot of a given instance [PUT]

 **Kind**: inner method of [<code>SnapshotAPI</code>](#SnapshotAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the foirewall list or rejects with an error